KunalSaxena22/Face-Recognition-Attendance-Application/README.md

 ### Aims and Objectives

-The objective of this project is to develop face recognition attendance system.
-Expected achievements in order to fulfill theobjectives are:
+The objective of this project is to develop a face recognition attendance system.
+Expected achievements in order to fulfill the objectives are:

- To detect the face segment from the video frame.
+* To detect the face segment from the video frame.
- To extract the useful features from the face detected.
+* To extract the useful features from the face detected.
- To classify the features in order to recognize the facedetected.
+* To classify the features in order to recognize the face detected.
- To record the attendance of the identified student.
+* To record the attendance of the identified student.

 ### Student Attendance System